oracle/soda-for-java/README.md

 * Bulk read/write operations
 * Transactions

+SODA for Java is stable, well-documented, and has a comprehensive test suite.

 **This is an open source project maintained by Oracle Corp.**

 See the [Oracle as a Document Store](http://www.oracle.com/technetwork/database/application-development/oracle-document-store/index.html) page on the Oracle Technology Network for more info.